tim-ngeno/AutoFlow/README.md

 # AutoFlow: Effortless Task Automation

-AutoFlow is a comprehensive task automation tool designed to simplify and streamline the management of repetitive tasks such as data backups, file transfers, and server maintenance.
+AutoFlow is a comprehensive task automation tool designed to simplify and streamline the management of repetitive tasks such as database backups, file transfers, and getting timely notification alerts.
 AutoFlow allows users to create, schedule, and monitor automated tasks.

 ## Table of Contents
 1. [Introduction](#introduction)